PyCOMPLETE/PyPARIS_sim_class/Simulation_parameters_doc.md

 other_detuners = []
 ```

 The parameter ```n_non_parallelizable``` defines the number of elements at the end of the ring for which a parallelization over the slices should not be applied.
-For the typical simulation this is set to two (longitudinal map and transeverse collimation:
+For the typical simulation this is set to two (longitudinal map and transeverse collimation):
 ```python
 n_non_parallelizable = 2 #rf and aperture
 ```